rollup/rollup/docs/05-plugin-development.md

 {
   id: string, // the id of the module, for convenience
   isEntry: boolean, // is this a user- or plugin-defined entry point
-  isExternal: boolean, // for external modules that are not included in the graph
+  isExternal: boolean, // for external modules that are referenced but not included in the graph
   importedIds: string[], // the module ids statically imported by this module
   importers: string[], // the ids of all modules that statically import this module
   dynamicallyImportedIds: string[], // the module ids imported by this module via dynamic import()
   dynamicImporters: string[], // the ids of all modules that import this module via dynamic import()
+  implicitlyLoadedAfterOneOf: string[], // implicit relationships, declared via this.emitChunk
+  implicitlyLoadedBefore: string[], // implicit relationships, declared via this.emitChunk
   hasModuleSideEffects: boolean // are imports of this module included if nothing is imported from it }
 ```